h2o/h2o/README.md

 $ sudo make install
 ```

-Extra components are requried for running tests.
-A list of them can be found in the `before_script` section of [.travis.yml](https://github.com/h2o/h2o/blob/master/.travis.yml).
-To execute the tests, install them and then run `make test`.
+Type `make test` to run the unit tests (note that extra components are required for running the tests; a complete list of prerequisites can be found in the `before_script` section of [.travis.yml](https://github.com/h2o/h2o/blob/master/.travis.yml)).

 ### Running the Server